micthiesen/omni-notify/README.md

 ## Usage

 The service will check to see if a channel is live every 20 seconds.
-It will only send a notification if the channel changes from NOT live to live (or at startup).
+It will send a notification if the channel changes goes either live or offline (if it was live before).
+The offline notifications can be disabled (see above).

 ## How it Works

 It looks for specific text on the channel's live page.
 Because of this, it could break if YouTube changes what the page looks like or if YouTube blocks the requests for some reason (it does not use the API).

 Inspired by: <https://github.com/your-diary/youtube_live_alert>